 Red Light Cameras and Car Insurance

-On the flip side, there have been studies performed at the University of South Florida, North Carolina, Ontario Canada and Virginia that show evidence that traffic cameras are not effective.
-Worse than being ineffective, these studies show that traffic cameras actually compound sever accidents and increase their frequency.
+On the flip side, studies performed at the University of South Florida, North Carolina, Ontario Canada and Virginia show evidence that traffic cameras are not effective.
+Worse than being ineffective, these studies show that traffic cameras actually compound and increase severe accidents.

 There is an organization that receives a lot of its funding from car insurance companies called the IIHS, or Insurance Institute for Highway Safety.
 This institute is the only one that has released study findings that indicate that traffic cameras are effective.

 Analysis of the IIHS findings has revealed that there are some “major research design flaws” like incomplete statistics being used and bad analysis techniques too.
 The fact of the matter is that these traffic cameras that are funded by the public, result in increased DMV costs, Emergency Services costs and actually increase car insurance rates.

 On a disappointing and related note, there have been several cities in the U.S. that have been found guilty of an insidious new practice.
 These cities have shortened the time of yellow lights in their districts.
 These shortened yellow lights cause more people to run red lights.